katholiek-onderwijs-vlaanderen/sri4node/README.md

 ### checkauthentication

-On every resource that is not public, you should register as `checkauthentication` a function that handles authentication of the current user.
+This function handles authentication of the current user.
 This function receives these parameters :

 - `req` the express.js request object.